-- Marketing Lead-an account type that identifies a nonregistered employer that is not yet ready to utilize SC Works services, but is interacting with the Business Services Team or is receiving Rapid Response services.
-Marketing Lead accounts do not allow the employer to access recruitment tools. - Recruiting-an account type that offers employers full access to labor exchange functions such as managing job order, reviewing candidate resumes, and managing virtual recruiter alerts.
+Marketing Lead-an account type that identifies a nonregistered employer that is not yet ready to utilize SC Works services, but is interacting with the Business Services Team or services, but is interacting with the Business Services Team or is receiving Rapid Response services.
+Marketing Lead accounts do not allow the employer to access recruitment tools.

+Recruiting-an account type that offers employers full access to labor exchange functions such as managing job order, reviewing candidate resumes, and managing virtual recruiter alerts.
 Recruiting accounts must be verified and approved at the state-level.

-When an employer is interacting with the Business Services Team, but has not yet decided to utilize SC Works services, staff may create an employer Marketing Lead account through the mini-registration available in the CRM module.
+When an employer is interacting with the Business Services Team, but has not yet decided to utilize SC Works services, staff may create an employer Marketing Lead account through the miniregistration available in the CRM module.
 If an employer is ready to receive services that can only be provided to a verified and approved employer, staff may bypass the Marketing Lead registration and create a new employer Recruiting account to initiate the verification process.
 Existing Marketing Lead accounts must be converted to a Recruiting account to place the employer account in a Pending Verification status.